open-telemetry/community/docs/how-to-handle-public-calendar.md

 Please keep the membership of this group up to date and accurate.

 ## Zoom bombing prevention
+All meetings now require a passcode to join: _77777_.
+This passcode is embedded into the calendar meeting invites and meeting notes documents.
 All members of opentelemetry-calendar-contributors@googlegroups.com have access to [this document](https://docs.google.com/document/d/1gt9ctxKGPrM_XTINqLgkSxYypdrczHkt2znjwgBU4UU/edit#) listing the host keys for our meetings and explaining how to deal with inappropriate behavior in Zoom.